The

 Museo

-del Tesoro di San Lorenzo (Treasure of San Lorenzo Basilica museum)
+Tesoro di San Lorenzo (Treasure of San

 This

-new museum is aimed at proposing the outstanding patrimony of
+museum is aimed at proposing the outstanding

-reliquaries and liturgical objects that has belonged to the basilica
+reliquaries and liturgical objects that has

 of san lorenzo for immemorable time.
-There are around forty artworks
+There are

 dating back to the xiv-xix centuries